 Electron Transport Chain in Mitochondria

-A complex could be defined as a structure that comprises of a weak protein, molecule or atom that is weakly connected to a protein, molecule or atom.
-The plasma membrane of prokaryotes comprises of multi copies of electron transport chain.
+A complex could be defined as a structure that comprises a weak protein, molecule or atom that is weakly connected to a protein.
+The plasma membrane of prokaryotes comprises multi copies of the electron transport chain.

-Complex 1: It comprises of enzymes consisting of iron sulphur and FMN.
+Complex 1- NADH-Q oxidoreductase: It comprises enzymes consisting of iron-sulfur and FMN.
 Here two electrons are carried out to the first complex aboard NADH.
 FMN is derived from vitamin B2.

-Q and Complex 2: FADH2 that is not passed through complex 1 is received directly from complex 2.
-The first and the second complexes are connected to a third complex through a compound ubiquinone (Q).
+Q and Complex 2- Succinate-Q reductase: FADH2 that is not passed through complex 1 is received directly from complex 2.
+The first and the second complexes are connected to a third complex through compound ubiquinone (Q).
 The Q molecule is soluble in water and moves freely in the hydrophobic core of the membrane.
-In this phase, electron is delivered directly to the electron protein chain.
-The number of ATPS obtained at this stage is directly proportional to the number of protons that is pumped across the inner membrane of the mitochondria.
+In this phase, an electron is delivered directly to the electron protein chain.
+The number of ATP obtained at this stage is directly proportional to the number of protons that are pumped across the inner membrane of the mitochondria.

-Complex 3: The third complex is comprised of Fe-S protein, Cytochrome b, and Cytochrome c proteins.
-Cytochrome proteins consist of heme group.
+Complex 3- Cytochrome c reductase: The third complex is comprised of Fe-S protein, Cytochrome b, and Cytochrome c proteins.
+Cytochrome proteins consist of the heme group.
 Complex 3 is responsible for pumping protons across the membrane.
 It also passes electrons to the cytochrome c where it is transported to the 4th complex of enzymes and proteins.
 Here, Q is the electron donor and Cytochrome C is the electron acceptor.

-Complex 4: The 4th complex is comprised of c, a and a3.
-There are two heme groups where each of them is present in cytochromes a and a3.
+Complex 4- Cytochrome c oxidase: The 4th complex is comprised of cytochrome c, a and a3.
+There are two heme groups where each of them is present in cytochromes c and a3.
 The cytochromes are responsible for holding oxygen molecule between copper and iron until the oxygen content is reduced completely.
 In this phase, the reduced oxygen picks two hydrogen ions from the surrounding environment to make water.